 “Every brand is looking for a magic formula, like ‘If I drive awareness by 10 points, [it’s] going to lead to this much sales, or this many downloads,’” she said.

-For now, though, its dashboard offers speedy measurement of brand lift and brand perceptions, letting users check in daily on shifts in their brands’ status.
+In the past, Lucid researched this connection while offering a brand lift measurement dashboard that delivered speedy measurement of brand lift and brand perceptions, letting users check in daily on shifts in their brands’ status.

 “It’s really important to have a real-time pulse on how people are perceiving your brand,” Fordham said.
 “People are getting information about your brand from a lot of different sources.”